lbirts/LB-2000/README.md

 If you would like to download on your computer, clone down the repository and follow the instructions below.
 Open your terminal and cd into the backend-keyboard folder.
 Run the rails s command to run the rails server.
 Open a new terminal and cd into the frontend-keyboard folder.
 Open the index.html file in your google chrome browser.

-## Authors and acknowledgement

-Built by Lauren Birts and Luis Bernal, Flatiron Software Engineering Houston 04/20/2020

 ## RoadMap

 ### Things to improve upon: